-The Eagle Scout Award, the highest award in Boy Scouting, has been awarded to young men for 100 years.
-Since 1912, around 4 percent of men who were Boy Scouts have earned the award.
+The Eagle Scout Rank; the highest award in Boy Scouting, it has been awarded to young men for over 100 years.
+Since 1912, around 4 percent of men who were Boy Scouts have earned this award.
 More than 2 million young men have earned the rank of Eagle Scout since it was first awarded.

 Over the years, requirements for the Eagle Scout Award have changed to meet the needs of the era; however, certain elements of the program have remained true from the original Eagle Scout requirements.
 A boy must demonstrate citizenship and caring for his community and others, leadership qualities, and outdoor skills that show his self-sufficiency and ability to overcome obstacles.
 Today, a boy must earn 21 merit badges, 13 of which are required: First Aid, Camping, Citizenship in the Community, Citizenship in the Nation, Citizenship in the World, Personal Management, Personal Fitness, Swimming or Hiking or Cycling, Communications, Family Life, Emergency Preparedness or Lifesaving, Cooking and Environmental Science.